filipnet/dns-filters/README.md

-# dns-filter
+# dns-filters
-Ad filter for use with PiHole or AdGuard
+Ad filters for use with PiHole or AdGuard